WhitehillGroup/new-support/docs/atm/installation.md

 !!!warning
 Ensure HTTP services are enabled before proceeding.
 This can be done by visiting _Home > Game Settings > Security_ within Studio.
-For more information visit [create.roblox.com](https://create.roblox.com/docs/studio/game-settings#security) !!!
+For more information visit the Roblox [Creator Dashboard](https://create.roblox.com/docs/studio/game-settings#security).
+!!!

+---

+=== 1.
+Inset your file.
-1. To insert your file, drag the product file into Roblox Studio while your game is fully loaded.
-Alternatively, you can use the Explorer context menu: right-click and select _Insert > Insert From File_.
+To import your file, simply drag the product file into Roblox Studio once your game is fully loaded.
+Alternatively, you can use the Explorer context menu by right-clicking and selecting **Insert > Insert From File**.
+===

+=== 2.
+Placement & Positioning.
-2. Place and position your ATM terminals, ensuring all of them remain located within the _JSM | ATM V3 > Terminals_ folder.
+You are free to move, rotate and scale the ATM models to your liking, although make sure they're all located within the `JSM | ATM V3` **->** `Terminals` folder.

+!!!info
+Any misplaced models **will not** work, keeping them in their respective folders is required.
+!!!
+===

-3. Configure your ATM terminals.
-They work out of the box, but we recommend reviewing the configuration file located at _JSM | ATM V3 > SystemConfig_.
+=== 3.
+Configure your ATMs.
+While the ATM terminals are designed to work immediately, we recommend reviewing the configuration module found under `JSM | ATM V3` **->** `SystemConfig` to perfect your experience.

+!!!info
+For more information check out the [Configuration](/autopro/configuration.md) page.
+!!!
+===

+---

 !!!success Installation Complete!

 Not working?
-Make sure you've followed all the steps correctly, or visit our [FAQ Page](/faq.md) for help.
+Make sure you've followed all the steps correctly, or visit our [FAQ Page](/faq.md) for help, or contact Whitehill Support via our [Discord server](https://discord.whitehill.group/) for further assistance.

 !!!